Germany: Far-right AfD's donation account shut down – DW – 07/04/2024

 The donation account for the far-right Alternative for Germany (AfD) party was shut down on Wednesday after activists gathered names on a petition in opposition to the populist group, media reported on Thursday.

-The civil initiative Omas gegen Rechts, which translates as Grannies against the Far-right, collected more than 33,000 signatures in an online petition, which they then handed over to the Berliner Volksbank and called for the bank to close the party's donation account.
+The civil initiative Omas gegen Rechts, which translates to "grannies against the far right," collected more than 33,000 signatures in an online petition, which they then handed over to the Berliner Volksbank and called for the bank to close the party's donation account.

 The German newspaper TAZ first reported on the account closure on Wednesday, with events later being confirmed by other outlets on Thursday.